GrimAveira/tkinter-rectangle-collision/README.md

 ## Preview

-A Python application with tkinter that allows you to look at the collision of two rectangular bodies at a given mass and velocity
+A Python application with tkinter that allows you to look at the absolutely elastic collision of two rectangular bodies at a given mass and velocity

 ![Watch the video](./img/RectangleCollision.gif)